 - Riptide: Riptide allows for fast transportation for the player under specific conditions.
 If the player is standing in water, rain, or snow, they can throw the Riptide-enchanted Trident to teleport to where the Trident lands.
 This makes this item one of the fastest methods of transportation in Survival.

-Axes are sometimes a forgotten weapon in Minecraft because of their additional use as a tool.
+Axes are sometimes frequently neglected, but in my opinion, they are some of the best weapons in Minecraft because of their additional use as a tool.
 However, in the Java edition of the game, axes do much more damage than swords but with a slower attack speed.
 They also have a few unique effects with enchantments when used as a weapon.

 - Efficiency: When using Efficiency as an enchantment with an axe, it has a 5% per level increased chance of disabling a shield.

 - Sharpness/Smite: As with swords, Sharpness and Smite are great for increasing your damage overall against all mobs and undead mobs, respectively.

 - Fortune: Fortune is considered one of the most popular Enchantments because it increases the number of resources dropped when you mine specific block types (most notably Diamonds).
 Because of the changes to Ore blocks in Minecraft 1.17, this enchantment is essential to have on at least one Diamond Pickaxe.
 In 1.17, all Iron, Gold, and Copper Ore Blocks drop Raw Ore (which is affected by the Fortune enchantment) instead of Ore Blocks (which are unaffected).